 The Amazon Echo's seven directional far field microphones still live at the top of the speaker.
 There are just two buttons on the Echo itself, an action button and a mute button.
 But other than that, all interactions are going to be done with your voice.

-Google Home's design is also sparse with only one mute button that sits on the back.
-However, Home is white with interchangeable bases that bring a much needed spark of colour, and looks better for it.
-It's also smaller than Echo and pear-shaped with a slight slant on top that's touch capacitative for volume control.
+Google Home's white design is also sparse, with only one mute button that sits on the back.
+However, it has interchangeable bases that bring a much needed spark of colour, and looks better for it.
+It's also smaller than the Echo and pear-shaped, with a slight slant on top with touch controls.

 Amazon Echo v Google Home: Line-up

 While we've been focussing chiefly on the main two devices in the line up β the Google Home and Amazon Echo second generation β there are actually a host of smart speakers in each company's range.
 Here's the run down in brief: